microsoft/makecode-csp/content/unit-1/day-15/impact-computing-assignment.md

 ### Materials

-* [Impact of a Computing Innovation - Recurring Assignment](/unit-1/day-11/impact-computing-innovation) (already handed out to students on Day 11 of Unit 1)
+* <a href="/unit-1/day-11/impact-computing-innovation">Impact of a Computing Innovation - Recurring Assignment</a> (already handed out to students on Day 11 of Unit 1)

 ### Instructional Activities and Classroom Assessments